-Immaculate High School's 5,000+ alumni form the heart of our Mustang Family.
-Since the first class entered these hallowed halls in 1964, the Mustangs have established a tradition of excellence.
-Our alumni keep Immaculate High School vibrant and strong with their generous gifts of time and treasure.
-Many of our current students are children of alumni and will be the next generation to live the mantra of respect, responsibility and reverance.
+Immaculate High School's 6,000+ alumni form the heart of our Mustang family.
+Since the first class entered these hallowed halls in 1963, the Mustangs have established a tradition of excellence.
+Our alumni are doing great things and we love to share their stories.
+We are also grateful for the wonderful testimonials that our alumni provide as to their experiences at Immaculate.

 Paul Bayer '02

 Paul Bayer is an alumnus of IHS, Class of 2002, and was at the Vatican for a Mass with the Pope this past week.
 Paul read the Gospel during the Mass at St. Peter's Basilica.
 He can be seen in the video (linking to the VaticanTV website) below starting at minute 15.
 Paul entered a Cistercian Monastery in 2008 and has been ordained to the diaconate.

 Immaculate Alum and Firefighter Joe Stabile credited with saving the life of a woman with food lodged in her throat in the Danbury Fair Mall on Monday, Nov 12, 2012.